 Chueh, an investigator with the Stanford Institute for Materials and Energy Sciences (SIMES) at SLAC, said that, as well as oxygen leaking out, another important question is how the loss of oxygen atoms affects the material that is left behind.
 “Imagine the atoms in the nanoparticles are like close-packed spheres.
 If you keep taking oxygen atoms out, the whole thing could crash down and densify, because the structure likes to stay closely packed.”

 Since this aspect of the electrode’s structure could not be directly imaged, the scientists again compared other types of experimental observations against computer models of various oxygen-loss scenarios.
 The results indicated that the vacancies do persist, but the material does not crash down and densify.

 Chueh said: “When oxygen leaves, surrounding manganese, nickel and cobalt atoms migrate.
 All the atoms are dancing out of their ideal positions.
 This rearrangement of metal ions, along with chemical changes caused by the missing oxygen, degrades the voltage and efficiency of the battery over time.

-He said the scientific, bottom-up understanding of this important source of battery degradation could lead to new ways of mitigating oxygen loss and its damaging effects.
+Now, he said, “we have this scientific, bottom-up understanding” of this important source of battery degradation, which could lead to new ways of mitigating oxygen loss and its damaging effects.

 Picture: Scientists at SLAC and Stanford have made detailed measurements of how oxygen seeps out of the billions of nanoparticles that make up lithium-ion battery electrodes, degrading the battery’s voltage and energy efficiency over time.
 In this illustration, the pairs of red spheres are escaping oxygen atoms and purple spheres are metal ions.
 This new understanding could lead to new ways to minimize the problem and improve battery performance.
 (Greg Stewart/SLAC National Accelerator Laboratory